So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 Mechanics.

-Char-gen is logically first and most important as well.
-If you are making characters that fit into the world you want to play, half the battle is done.
+Char-gen is logically first and most important aspect of the change.
+If you are making characters that fit into the world you want to play, half the battle is done as the mechanics will follow.

 Like all games, Savage Worlds has its own mechanical structure.
 This is generally a boon for conversions, because it is designed to be used generically.
-It is not however a perfect fit for all themes.
+It is not however a perfect fit for all themes without some work.
+The designers give you the tools, but they are choices that need to be made.

 All I can say here is adhere to the limitations and feel of the original as much as possible.
 If you go full game “X” over all, then you are likely changing the original into something else entirely.

-Work out the parameters of your conversion, go back to your mission statement.
+Work out the parameters of your conversion, go back to your mission statement, make lists if required (what is in or out as suits).

-Take for example, my own journey into Weird Western games inspired by my Malifaux miniature collection (all 1e metal ones).
+Take for example, my own journey into Weird Western games inspired by my Malifaux miniature collection (all 1e metals).
 Deadlands by SW has some good ideas, but is not my cup of tea.
 I am especially not keen enough to dump massed clumps of money into a made world.

-My version is a softer touch on similar themes.
+My version is a softer, more “New Orleans Noir” touch on similar themes.
 Weird inventions, some rare but genuinely powerful undead and monsters tied to Voodoo and Indian spirits, spirit magic etc, but not to the level of Deadlands.
-Basically, I want a more grounded d100 take on Deadlands, but still use SW.
+Basically, I want a more grounded but fantasy d100 take on Deadlands, but still use SW.

-Using the Companions and the Core only, I will lift out the elements of the game that fit, maybe rename some to make sense to the world and remove what does not.
+Using the Companions and the Core only, I will lift out the elements that fit, maybe rename some to make sense to the world and remove what does not.
 This is easy, they show you how.
 It is the core of it.

-Specific conversions of another work are pretty easy generally, they just take understanding and effort.
-Most monsters etc are either the same or similar, backgrounds and races also.
+Specific conversions of another work are also pretty easy generally, they just take understanding and effort.
 The simplicity of SW helps here.

-Edges and Hindrances, skills, powers are there or if nt can be added.
+Edges and Hindrances, skills, powers are there or if not can be added.
 Maybe rename some if you need, otherwise go as written.

-Mouseguard for example, is a lovely system, but for a group familiar with SW for a quick game, is just more to learn.
-It has “Wises” as skills, so I changed the name.
+Mouseguard for example, is a lovely system, but for a group familiar with SW especially for a quick game, it is just more to learn.
+It has “Wises” as skills, so I change the name.
 Parts of MG not represented are easily added, like sponsors and family, which then become elements of tests and other mechanics.

-This is probably the most difficult bit, taking mechanics that are considered defining elements of another game and making them relevant in SW, such as the social aspects of The One Ring.
+This is probably the most difficult bit, taking mechanics that are considered defining elements of another game and making them relevant in SW, such as the social and travel aspects of The One Ring.
+If in doubt, use the original as much as possible.

 OK, putting it to the test.